tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    \left( 1- e^{-\tau_lu}\right) S_{ul} = \frac{\lambda_{ul} t}{4 \pi} q_{ul} \dot E_u

 where :math:`\lambda_{ul}` is the wavelength of each line  :math:`u \rightarrow l`, and :math:`q_{ul}` is the corresponding branching ratio.
 The attenuating factor is kept on the left hand side because it is the product of the two that will appear in later formulae.
-The product on the right hand side is also evaluated in `make_source_function`.

-Having thus produced attenuated source functions from our Monte Carlo run, we move on to using this to calculate the emerging intensity and finally the luminosity per wavelength.
+Having thus produced attenuated source functions from our Monte Carlo run, we move on to using these to calculate the emerging intensity and finally the luminosity per wavelength.
 The final integral is given as

 .. math::

    L_\nu  = 8 \pi^2 \int_0^\infty I_\nu (p) p dp

 where :math:`p` is the impact parameter of a ray trough the supernova envelope that reaches the distant observer, and :math:`I_\nu (p)` is the intensity along one such ray, given by recursing trough the list of attenuated source functions from the blue to the red and adding up contributions.
 The relation linking the intensity before the k:th transition :math:`u \rightarrow l` to the intensity after is

 .. math::